Listen: Chris Witts presents Morning Devotions.

-That’s what He says about you.
+That’s what God says about you.
 He says you’re lovable.
 This is so important because you can’t love anybody else until you feel lovable.
-The Bible says “Love your neighbour as yourself.”
+The Bible says, “Love your neighbour as yourself.”
 If you don’t feel lovable, you can’t love anybody else.
 It’s important to feel loved and lovable.

 What if you stopped the condition?
 Then all of a sudden you’re not loved anymore.
 And that’s why there are a lot of divorces today.
 Marriages, for the most part, are built on conditional love.
 When the condition stops, the relationship falls apart.
 But God says, I don’t love you like that.
 He says, I love you consistently and I love you unconditionally.

 He loves you consistently no matter who you are or what you do.
-That’s the kind of love God says.
+That’s the kind of love God has.
 What is the result when you really realise that?
-Daniel 10:19 “God loves you, so don’t let anything worry you or frighten you.”
+Daniel 10:19 says, “God loves you, so don’t let anything worry you or frighten you.”

 God says I am acceptable, I am valuable and I am lovable.
 When you do that then you don’t have to worry or be frightened about anything.

-Ephesians 1:4 (Living Bible) says “Through what Christ did for us, He decided to make us holy in His eyes without a single fault we stand before God covered with His love.”
+Ephesians 1:4 (Living Bible) says, “…through what Christ would do for us; he decided then to make us holy in his eyes without a single fault—we who stand before him covered with his love.”
 Is that good news?
-Do you realise that when God looks at you, He sees you through, Jesus Christ?
+Do you realise that when God looks at you, he sees you through Jesus Christ?
 Jesus Christ on the cross, paid for all of your sins so that you’re forgiven, they’re forgotten.